nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Some tips for using the Smart Add command:

-* If you enter a time but no date, the closest date in the future will be used.
-If the time is later today, the date will be today.
-If the time have passed for today, the date will be tomorrow.
+* If you enter a time with no date, the closest date in the future will be used.
+    * If the time is later today, the date will be today.
+    * If the time has passed for today, the date will be tomorrow.
 * If no start or end time is entered, an all day event will be created.
 * If no end time is entered, the event is assumed to be one hour long.
 * You can specify start and end time using time ranges or time intervals.
 These two commands are equivalent: